The board question that breaks the room is not whether the number is high enough. It's whether the number is reproducible.

 Consider the practical gap.
 A best-effort mean time to remediate is often a SQL query saved in someone’s notebook, joining a vulnerability scanner export against a ticketing system, with manual exclusions for assets the analyst decided were out of scope that week.
 Six months later, that analyst has been promoted, the scanner has changed its CVSS scoring, and the ticket schema has a new field.
 The query still runs.
 It just no longer means what it meant.
 The chart on the slide is unchanged.
 The underlying assertion has quietly drifted into fiction.

 A deterministic metric closes that gap by treating computation as code rather than craft.
 The data sources are versioned.
-The transformation logic lives in a reviewed, source-controlled pipeline.
+The transformation logic lives in a reviewed, version-managed pipeline.
 The exclusions, thresholds, and definitions are encoded as parameters, not as the unwritten judgment of whoever happened to build it.
 When the regulator asks how the number was produced, the answer is not a person but a pipeline, and that pipeline can be re-executed against the same inputs to produce the same output, on demand, in front of anyone.

 Whitepapers